 According to Tim Sandles, the waters announce the name of the next parishioner who will die.
 If you look into the lake at midnight on Midsummer’s Eve, you’ll see their face (2016).

 Sandles also relates that one year, two young men heard the tale and considered it rubbish.
 The locals made a bet that they wouldn’t go up to the lake on Midsummer’s Eve.
 Not wanting to lose face, the lads went up there on a motorbike.
 No one knows if they heard or saw anything because they lost control of the bike and died in a crash.

 Why does lake folklore exist?

 Much of it explains strange creatures or the dangerous aspect of deep water.
 Much like river folklore, these legends provide advice for the unwary.
 While ‘don’t go near the lake because it’s deep’ might not scare someone away, ‘beware the ghost that’ll lure you to your death’ is more likely to ‘stick’.

 No lakes are bottomless.
 And it’s unlikely a witch is hiding in the depths, ready to drown you.
 But it’s better to be safe than sorry…

-If you enjoyed this post, add your email below and be notified of new articles!
+If you enjoyed this post, add your email below and get my guide to home protection—the folklore way!